Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/03a_Processes.md

   Description of the issue.

   - *Workflow*
-  Workflow which the log message refers to.
+  Workflow to which the log message refers.

   - *Workflow ID*
-  Workflow ID number.
+  Workflow identification number.
+The ID number is automatically assigned by the system.

   - *Search String*

 [comment]: <> (Oli fragen)

   - *Created*
-  Date of creation.
+  Date and time of creation.

   - *ID*
-  Log ID number.
+  Log  identification number.
+The ID number is automatically assigned by the system.

   - *Process*
-  Process specification.
+  Description of the process to which the log refers.

   - *Process ID*
-  Process ID number.
+  Identification number of the process to which the log refers.
+The ID number is automatically assigned by the system.

   - *Transition*
-  Transition specification.
+  Key of the action to which the log refers.

   - *Transition ID*
-  Transition ID number.
+  Identification number of the action to which the log refers.
+The ID number is automatically assigned by the system.

   - *Created by*
-  Name and user ID of person who created the process.
+  Name and user name of the user who initiated the process.